 6. Visit Kaali Meteorite Crater Field

 Located on Saaremaa Island, this site is where a giant meteorite hit over 7,500 years ago.
-There are 9 craters in total, with the largest crater spanning 110 meters in diameter and reaching depths of 22 meters.
+There are 9 craters in total, with the largest crater spanning 110 meters in diameter (360 feet) and reaching depths of 22 meters (72 feet).
 All kinds of animal bones have been found here and there is a stone wall built around the area (dating to the Bronze Age), leaving archaeologists to surmise that the area was used for some kind of cult or religious ceremonies after the craters were made.
-Admission is free, though the small museum nearby costs 1.30 EUR to enter.
+Admission is free, though the small museum nearby costs 1.60 EUR to enter.

 7. Enjoy an open-air festival in Viljandi